microsoft/finops-toolkit/docs/_docs/framework/capabilities/understand/reporting.md

 ## 🍎 Learn more at the FinOps Foundation

 This capability is a part of the FinOps Framework by the FinOps Foundation, a non-profit organization dedicated to advancing cloud cost management and optimization.
-For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Reporting + analytics capability](https://www.finops.org/framework/capabilities/???/) article in the FinOps Framework documentation.
+For more information about FinOps, including useful playbooks, training and certification programs, and more, see the [Reporting and analytics capability](https://www.finops.org/framework/capabilities/reporting-analytics/) article in the FinOps Framework documentation.

 You can also find related videos on the FinOps Foundation YouTube channel: